Lemki2/Lemki2/resume.md

 ---
 ## Currently

+Student at NYUAD
-Student and Spiritual Life Ambassador (SLA) at NYUAD
+Spiritual Life Ambassador (SLA)
+Author of so many books
+Researcher of Consciousness

 ## Education